Is There New Physics Beyond 30 TeV in the BOAT?: Results

-\textit{Results} -- In~\autoref{fig:boat_liv}, we present the intrinsic spectrum of GRB~221009A.
+In~\autoref{fig:boat_liv}, we present the intrinsic spectrum of GRB 221009A.
 It was obtained following the procedure from~\cite{Miceli:2024yhv}, where the authors took intrinsic spectrum in the 5 reported time bins and averaged it over time.
-Given the maximum energy of 13\,TeV reported in~\cite{LHAASA:2023pay}, the final intrinsic spectrum was modeled as a power law with exponential cutoff
+Given the maximum energy of 13\,TeV reported in~\cite{LHAASA:2023pay}, the final intrinsic spectrum was modeled as a power law with exponential cutoff (ECPL) defined as

-with $E_0 = 1$\,TeV, $\Gamma=2.3$, and $E_\mathrm{cut} = 13$\,TeV.
-In our case, we used the highest BOAT state as for the flux normalization, $N_0 = 9.59\cdot 10^{-6}\,$TeV$^{-1}$\,cm$^{-2}$\,s$^{-1}$.
+with $E_0 = 1$\,TeV, $\alpha=2.3$, and $E_\mathrm{cut} = 13$\,TeV.
+In our case, we used the highest BOAT state as for the flux normalization, $N_0 = 3.20\times 10^{-6}\,$TeV$^{-1}$\,cm$^{-2}$\,s$^{-1}$.
 The figure also shows the spectra attenuated by the background composed of EBL and CMB, obtained by multiplying the intrinsic spectrum by the survival probability (\autoref{eq:absspec}).
-We employ the EBL model of Saldana-Lopez \textit{et al.} (2021)~\cite{Saldana-Lopez:2020qzx}.
-Using, instead, the Dom\'inguez \textit{et al.} (2011) EBL model~\cite{Dominguez:2010bv} results in minor differences that do not have a significant impact on our final result and conclusions.
+We employ the EBL model of Saldana-Lopez et al. (2021)~\cite{Saldana-Lopez:2020qzx}.
 The attenuated spectra are labeled with the corresponding energy scales $\Lambda$, and SR, which represents the standard scenario.
-In particular, the light-blue dashed curves show the spectra in the quadratic subluminal LIV scenario (\autoref{eq:mdr}), for six energy scales $\Lambda = [1.0,\,1.3,\,2.0,\,2.6,\,5.0,\,9.0]\times10^{-7}E_{\mathrm{Pl}}$.
+In particular, the light-blue dashed curves show the spectra in the quadratic subluminal LIV scenario (\autoref{eq:mdr}), for six energy scales $\Lambda = [1.0,\,1.3,\,2.0,\,2.6,\,5.0,\,9.0]\times10^{-7}\mathrm{E}_{pl}$.

-The attenuated spectra are compared with the 1-minute and 1-hour LHAASO sensitivities, which were estimated by multiplying the 1-year LHAASO sensitivity~\cite{Vernetto:2016gro} by a factor $\sqrt{1\,\mathrm{year} / T_\mathrm{obs}}$, where $T_\mathrm{obs}$ stands for 1 minure and 1 hour, respectively.
+The attenuated spectra are compared with the 1-minute and 1-hour LHAASO sensitivities, which were estimated by multiplying the 1-year LHAASO sensitivity~\cite{Vernetto:2016gro} by a factor $\sqrt{1\,\mathrm{year} / T_\mathrm{obs}}$, where $T_\mathrm{obs}$ stands for 1 minute and 1 hour, respectively.
 Assuming that the intrinsic spectrum of the BOAT is indeed extended to energies $E \gtrsim 30$~TeV, it is evident that LHAASO is able to detect excess flux if LIV-reduced gamma-ray absorption were present.
 Therefore, we strongly advocate for a dedicated analysis of signal in the energy bins above 30\,TeV.